 Why?
 Because most of our information has come to us over the years through straight, white men’s eyes, whether via the media or over the political, corporate, or religious pulpit.
 We are so inundated that after a lifetime, their view comes to seem like the “normal” and unbiased way of seeing.

 But really, if gays can’t rule on issues affecting gays, should whites be allowed to rule on matters that impact whites?

 June is LGBT Month

 Popular Posts on BroadBlogs

 Higher Suicide Rates in Conservative “Values Voters” States

 Gay Marriage Helps Families

-Posted on June 17, 2011, in feminism, gay rights, gender, psychology, race/ethnicity, sexism, women and tagged androcentrism, culture, feminism, gender, Judge James Ware, Judge Vaughn Walker, LGBT Month, psychology, race/ethnicity, racism, same-sex marriage, sexism, social psychology, women.
+Posted on June 17, 2011, in feminism, gender, LGBTQ+, psychology, race/ethnicity, sexism, women and tagged androcentrism, culture, feminism, gender, Judge James Ware, Judge Vaughn Walker, LGBT Month, psychology, race/ethnicity, racism, same-sex marriage, sexism, social psychology, women.
 Bookmark the permalink.
 4 Comments.